While there are multiple options, there are two primary versions of desiccants widely used today:

 What Is Bentonite Clay?

-Clay desiccant is a substance that absorbs moisture.
-It comes from the drying of calcium bentonite.
+Bentonite clay is a substance that absorbs moisture and comes from the drying of calcium bentonite.
 It is a reaction that occurs naturally and is not hazardous.
 Desiccant clay is chemically inert, non-corrosive, and most importantly, has an attraction to H2O.
-This makes it the perfect resource to redirect the flow of water particles away from a packaged item and towards the moisture absorbing desiccant bags.
+This makes it the perfect resource to redirect the flow of water particles away from a packaged item and towards the moisture-absorbing desiccant bags.

 This consists of a large collection of small granules that contain a high concentration of heavy metal salt, the chemical makeup of which is cobalt chloride.
 Cobalt chloride is especially useful for the purposes of moisture prevention and monitoring because it changes color depending on the amount of water vapor that it has absorbed.
 When dry, it is usually dark blue.
 As it begins to absorb the moisture of its surroundings, it begins to turn purple and then finally pink once water has fully saturated the gel.
 This feature of color indication allows users to keep close tabs on the status of the package and its contents with regards to its moisture levels.